 The Bronberg is the focus of this park.
-A cement path takes you can walk to the top from where you have a scenic view of Pretoria East.
+You can walk on a cement path to the top.
+From here you will have a scenic view of Pretoria East.
 The route traverses a while before it takes you down.

 The park has a network of well marked routes (+/- 9km).
 You cannot get lost.
 Many people hike here over weekends, so it is considered save.
 Your dog is also welcome, but you need to buy a permit at the entrance.

 We saw Zebra and Impala when we hiked there.
 There is also a bird hide which overlooks a stream.
 The reserve has 2 vegetation types – Gold Reef Mountain Bushveld and Marikana Thornveld.

 The reserve is in January Masilela Dr. near the corner with Lynnwood Rd. in Faerie Glen.
 There is a parking area at the entrance with guards.

 Hiking here is a great nature experience inside the city.